madprops/curls/README.md

 Users claim a `curl` and get a key to be able to update it.

-For instance `https://curls.website/funone` would return the current content of the `funone` curl.
+For instance `https://curls.website/funone` would return the current text of the `funone` curl.

 The response is always pure text, there is no json or anything.